-- Crunchy: Crunch is addictive and this chocolate coconut mixture certainly has its CRUNCH!
+- Crunchy: Crunch is so satisfying and this chocolate coconut mixture certainly has its CRUNCH!
 It’s hands down the best part of this recipe!
 These crunchy clusters are incredibly moreish.

 - Simple ingredients: Just two main ingredients: coconut chips and melted dark chocolate.
-I like to add a pinch of sea salt on top of mine to really let the flavours amplify!
+I like to add a pinch of sea salt on top of mine to really let the flavors amplify!

 - Healthy: These ingredients are all healthy, a great idea for a clean treat if you have a sweet tooth!

 - Make ahead: This coconut clusters recipe is a good option if you like to have healthy sweet treats on hand as you can make them and eat them over a week or two.

 - Coconut: I used raw organic coconut flakes, and toasted them myself using my tried and true Toasted Coconut Flakes recipe.
 It’s really easy to do and will save you a little money.

 - Chocolate: I used 85% dark melted chocolate in this recipe to keep the net carb count low without compromising the flavor.
 The net carbs are 3.8g per keto coconut cluster.
 If you use 70% dark chocolate the net carb count is closer to 5g net carbs.
 This tastes better in my opinion, but may be more challenging to fit into your net carb limit.

 - Salt: Just a tiny wee sprinkle of salt over the coconut keto clusters really makes the flavor shine!
 This is completely optional but worthwhile!